Times change and my website needed to change too. To see the 2020 update of this page click this link

-Most of them are also “light" formulas, which means they are lower in calories (the manufacturers assume your pet is overweight) and they usually have added sugar beet fiber to alleviate chronic constipation - another common problem in older pets.
+Most of them are also “light" formulas, which means they are lower in calories (the manufacturers assume your pet is overweight or less active and needs fewer calories) and they usually have added sugar beet fiber to alleviate chronic constipation - another common problem in older pets.
 So you have 4 choices.
 You can:

 The kidneys of geriatric pets usually have reduced ability to cleans the pets body of the residues of metabolism.
 Creaky old dogs, particularly those eating primarily dry kibble diets, often do not drink enough water.
 Be sure that water is available to them in several easily-assessable locations.